soilspectroscopy/ossl-manual/docs/030-database_description.md

 ### na.ext_usda.a726_cmolc.kg
 - 📚 Description: Exchangeable or plant availableNa..
-It can be alternatively described as `Potassium, Extractable, NH4OAc, 2M KCl displacement`.
+It can be alternatively described as `Sodium, Extractable, NH4OAc, 2M KCl displacement`.
 - 📐 Measurement unit: Imported into the OSSL as `cmolc.kg`, i.e., centimoles of charge per kilogram of soil.
 - 🔢 Type: numeric.
 - 📖 Example: 0.124398521.